Nitriding: A tool kit for building scalable, networked, secure enclaves: Evaluation

-To simulate clients, we use the HTTP load test tool Baton~\cite{baton}.
-We run Baton on the parent EC2 host and instruct it to send as many requests to the TCP proxy as possible within 30 seconds, using 50 concurrent threads.
-We had to patch Baton's source code to add VSOCK support (to be able to send requests directly to the enclave via the VSOCK interface) and to log latency percentiles.
-Note that our measurements constitute a \emph{lower bound} of the latency that is achievable.
+We run Baton on the parent EC2 host and instruct it to send 100,000 requests in six sequential experiments, using 1, 5, 10, 25, 50, and 100 concurrent threads.
+Note that our measurements are designed to measure the \emph{lower bound} for latency.
 Real-world applications will exhibit higher latency because clients send their requests over the Internet (which adds considerable networking latency) and the enclave application is likely to be more complex (which adds computational latency).

-Figure~\ref{fig:latency-msmts} illustrates the results for our three test setups.
-The full pipeline is able to sustain 7,500 requests per second, with a mean latency of 12.7 milliseconds.
-Removing the proxy nearly doubles the requests to 14,100 per second and lowers the mean latency to 6.5.
-Finally, a direct connection to the application---without proxy and VSOCK interface--once again nearly doubles the number of requests, reaching 27,900 per second, with a mean latency of only 3.2 milliseconds.
-Figure~\ref{fig:latency-cdf} shows the empirical CDF of the same latency measurements for our three test setups.
+Figure~\ref{fig:http-reqs-sec} illustrates the results.
+In all setups, the requests per second increase as the number of threads increases, but only up to 25 threads, at which point we see diminishing returns.
+As expected, the loopback interface---our baseline---performs the best, handling 41,000 requests per second for 25 threads.
+The Enclave setup can sustain approximately half of that, namely 20,000 reqs/s.
+Recall that the Enclave setup constitutes the maximum achievable performance for \tool{}.

+We find that both \tool{} and \tool{} without a reverse proxy (denoted as \Tool{}-nrp) can sustain 2,300 and 2,600 reqs/s, respectively---13\% of what is achievable over the enclave interface.
+As expected, \tool{} performs better without reverse proxy because less complexity is involved.
+We attribute the performance difference between \tool{} and the Enclave baseline to the user-space TCP stack that our software dependency gVisor introduces.

+Figure~\ref{fig:http-req-lat} shows how long it takes to answer the HTTP requests we issued as part of this experiment.
+The four charts show a latency CDF for 1, 10, 50, and 100 threads, respectively.
+We omitted charts for 5 and 25 threads because of page constraints.